-EHR’s also ensure that the HPI (history of present illness) of the patient is complete and accurate.
+EHR’s system also ensure that the HPI (history of present illness) of the patient is complete and accurate.
 Primary care providers can be alerted about any incident of possibly incorrect, incomplete or missing information within the HPI.
 HPIs recorded via EHR have been proved to be of higher quality, well organized and more comprehensive.
 This saves primary care setting from incurring very common costs in medical errors and in lost productivity.
-With features that support tasks such as charge capture, claims and denial management, EHR can assure increased revenue for the practice.
+With features that support tasks such as charge capture, claims, and denial management, EHR can assure increased revenue for the practice.

 EHR Streamlines and Automates Primary Care Provider Workflow

-EHR along with the interoperability feature is being a game changer and revolutionizing ways in which data can be shared.
+EHR along with the interoperability feature is being a game-changer and revolutionizing ways in which data can be shared.
 For primary care, interoperability helps software systems to share and exchange information from a wide range of sources – clinics, pharmacies, employers (employer portal), referring physician and laboratories.
 Interoperability ensures that the patient’s data is presented in a way that clearly exhibits the cause and effect of comprehensive care management.
 Providers can receive the patient’s information in real-time, facilitating them to make a sound, informed decision.
 These advantages also lead to substantial mitigation of risks involved in the errors related to misread information or incorrect diagnosis.

 EHR Helps To Diagnose Disease or Reduce Medical Errors

 Electronic health records can increase the capability to diagnose medical conditions and minimize and even in some cases inhibit the occurrence of medical errors, eventually enhancing the outcome of care.
-Electronic health record offers primary care providers to have access to the most reliable information about patient’s health conditions.
+Electronic health record software offers primary care providers to have access to the most reliable information about the patient’s health conditions.
 This complete picture can assist physicians to make a timely diagnosis of the condition.
 EHR’s compute information in a manner that improves care delivery.
-For instance, a competent EHR software apart from recording prescribed medication and allergies of a patient, will also immediately look for any possible risk associated with the prescription of a new medicine and instantly notify the physician about any potential conflict.
+For instance, a competent EHR system apart from recording prescribed medication and allergies of a patient, will also immediately look for any possible risk associated with the prescription of new medicine and instantly notify the physician about any potential conflict.

 Furthermore, the facility of prescribing medicines electronically via EHR significantly helps in preventing the dispensing of wrong medicine.
 E-prescription further empowers primary care providers to validate if patients have filled prescriptions or not and to counsel them on the management of medication in case they overlook to fill prescriptions, unable to pay for the medication, decide not to continue medication because they feel better.
 Primary care physicians may also have an awareness of the regularity with which patients are filling prescriptions for a controlled substance, which eventually makes it convenient to identify any possible case of drug abuse.